WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Abstract

 \section{Abstract}

-Planning collision-free paths for a large group of agents is a challenging problem with numerous real-world applications.
-While recent advances in Multi-Agent Path Finding (MAPF) have shown promising progress, standard MAPF algorithms rely on simplified kinodynamic models, preventing agents from directly following the generated MAPF plan.
-To bridge this gap, we propose kinodynamic Temporal Plan Graph Planning (\planner), a multi-agent speed optimization algorithm that efficiently refines a MAPF plan into a kinodynamically feasible plan while accounting for uncertainties and preserving collision-freeness.
+Planning collision-free paths for a large group of agents is a challenging problem in many real-world applications.
+While recent advances in Multi-Agent Path Finding (MAPF) have shown promising progress, standard MAPF planners continue to rely on simplified kinodynamic models, preventing agents from directly following the generated MAPF plan.
+To bridge this gap, we propose kinodynamic Temporal Plan Graph planning (\planner), a multi-agent speed optimization algorithm that efficiently refines a MAPF plan into a set of kinodynamically feasible speed profiles.
+We further incorporate execution timing uncertainty models and provide deterministic guarantees under bounded uncertainty models and probabilistic guarantees under stochastic models.
 Building on \planner, we propose Windowed \planner (\mymethod), a MAPF execution framework that incrementally refines MAPF plans using a window-based mechanism, dynamically incorporating agent information during execution to reduce uncertainty.
-Experiments show that \mymethod can generate speed profiles for up to 1,000 agents in 1 second and improves solution quality by up to 51.7\% over existing MAPF execution methods.
+Experiments show that \mymethod can generate speed profiles for up to 1,000 agents within 1 second and improves solution quality by up to 51.7\% over existing MAPF execution methods.
+We further validate \mymethod in high-fidelity physics-based simulation and on real-world robots.